 As war rationing continued, troops would work tirelessly to collect ingredients to keep the café in operation.
 In return, the Massouds would entertain the troops by moving the pianola out onto the Gympie Terrace.
 Maisie recalled that right throughout this time, not so much as a teaspoon went missing and “if people had money they would pay for their meal – if they didn’t, the food would be free.
 How times have changed”.

-The current lessees of the original café, Ziggy and Julie Fiegl, have honoured their landlady by naming the restaurant after Maisie.
+The restaurant was eventually named after Maisie.
 Before her passing in 2005, Maisie would regularly dine here, enjoying oysters for entrée, main and dessert.
 She is greatly missed by all who knew her and continues to be a legendary figure when absorbing the history and ambience of Maisie’s.